Castoreno05/codeQuiz/README.md

 I wanted to take a timed quiz on Javascript fundamentals that stores high scores

-So that I can guage my progress then compare it to my peers
+So that I can guage my progress compared to my peers

 ## How It Works